parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 `perf-reg` label to the test (see bottom of the regression [CMakeLists.txt](tst/regression/CMakeLists.txt)).

+A third pipeline is run using LANL internal systems and is run manually when approved, it is also scheduled to run on a dailly basis on the development branch.
+The internal machines use the newest IBM powerPC processors and the NVIDIA V100 (Volta) GPUs (power9 architecture).
+Tests run on these systems are primarily aimed at measuring the performance of this specific architecture.
+Compilation and testing details can be found by looking in the [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin folder.
+In summary, the ci is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
+All tests are run on a single node with access to two Volta GPUs.
+In addition the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.
+The following tests are run with this ci: unit, regression, performance.

 ### Adding Tests

 Five categories of tests have been identified in parthenon, and they are